SCALe Collection

 The SCALe Conformance Process

-Conformance testing motivates organizations to invest in developing conforming systems by testing code against CERT secure coding standards, verifying that code conforms with those standards, using the CERT seal, and maintaining a certificate registry of conforming systems.
+Conformance testing motivates organizations to invest in developing conforming systems by testing code against CERT secure coding standards, verifying that the code conforms with those standards, using the CERT seal, and maintaining a certificate registry of conforming systems.
 When you request SCALe conformance testing, the following process is initiated:

 - You submit your source code for analysis.